MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ## General

-### What is Copilot for Sales?
+### What is Microsoft 365 Copilot for Sales?

-Microsoft 365 Copilot for Sales brings together the power of Microsoft 365 Copilot with seller workflows.
-Microsoft 365 Copilot for Sales leverages data from their CRM platform, as well as large language models and data from Microsoft Graph, Microsoft 365 apps, and the internet.
+Copilot for Sales brings together the power of Microsoft 365 Copilot with seller workflows.
+Copilot for Sales leverages data from their CRM platform, as well as large language models and data from Microsoft Graph, Microsoft 365 apps, and the internet.
 Copilot for Sales helps sales teams save time and energy, generate innovative ideas, build stronger customer relationships and ultimately close more deals.

 Some of the new innovations enabled in Copilot for Sales include a newly integrated experience with Microsoft Word and Microsoft Teams.
 Sellers can prompt Copilot to create a meeting preparation brief in Microsoft Word, automatically populated with customer information such as an account and opportunity summary, names and titles of meeting participants, open tasks, highlights from recent meetings and email threads, and more.
 In addition, meeting recaps in Microsoft Teams can surface action items and tasks, conversation key performance indicators (KPIs), and sales keywords.
 Sellers can also customize AI-assisted sales processes with Copilot Studio, bringing tailored experiences informed by their own data, logic and actions for specific scenarios.